ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation: Methods

 \subsection{Workflow overview and agentic orchestration}

-We developed \textit{ChemGraph-XANES} as a modular, agent-compatible workflow for automated XANES calculations.
-The framework unifies natural-language task specification, structure acquisition, FDMNES input preparation, high-throughput execution, spectral post-processing, and provenance tracking within a single Python-based pipeline.
-The underlying scientific operations are implemented as ordinary Python functions and exposed to the execution layer as typed tools with schema-defined arguments.
-In agentic mode, a large language model (LLM) interprets a user query, selects the relevant tool, and maps user-specified quantities, such as the chemical system, absorber choice, cluster radius, magnetic settings, or output location, onto structured function arguments.
+We developed ChemGraph-XANES as a modular, agent-compatible workflow for automated XANES calculations.
+The framework organizes natural-language task specification, structure acquisition, FDMNES input preparation, task-parallel execution, spectral post-processing, and provenance tracking as callable Python stages.
+The underlying scientific operations are implemented as Python functions and exposed to the execution layer as typed tools with schema-defined arguments.
+In agentic mode, a large language model (LLM) interprets a user query, selects the relevant tool, and maps user-specified quantities, such as the chemical system, absorbing species, cluster radius, electronic configuration settings, or output location, onto structured function arguments.
 These arguments are then passed to the same underlying Python routines used in direct scripted execution, thereby preserving a single source of scientific logic while enabling the workflow to be driven from natural-language requests.
+In the current implementation, execution, database expansion, and normalization/plotting remain separate callable stages, so an agent trace should not be interpreted as automatically completing every downstream curation step unless those tools are explicitly invoked.

 The current implementation supports both single-agent and multi-agent execution modes.
 In the single-agent setting, the model iteratively alternates between reasoning and tool invocation until the requested workflow is completed.
 In the multi-agent setting, a planner first decomposes the user request into subtasks, worker agents execute those subtasks through the same tool abstraction, and an aggregator combines the resulting outputs into a final response.
-Further details of the underlying ChemGraph framework are available in Ref. \cite{pham2026chemgraph}.
+Further details of the underlying ChemGraph framework and single- or multi-agent settings are available in Ref. \cite{pham2026chemgraph}.